Sherwin Williams Sea Salt

-As already mentioned in the beginning of the post, there are two colours called Sea Salt.
+As already mentioned at the beginning of the post, there are two colours called Sea Salt.
 One is the Sherwin Williams colour I’m reviewing here and the other is from Benjamin Moore.

-To ensure you avoid any mistakes of either picking up the wrong colour for yourself or for your client, (if you are an interior design professional or colour consultant) is to always write down the name AND the code once you select a paint colour.
+To ensure you avoid any mistakes of either picking up the wrong colour for yourself or for your client, (if you are an interior design professional or colour consultant) always write down the name AND the code once you select a paint colour.

 As you can see in the photo below, these two colours are very different.
 The Sea Salt by Benjamin Moore is a ‘Greige’ colour and the other Sea Salt…well, you know all about it now because we’ve just reviewed it!